 What action can we take?

-We have a zero tolerance approach to littering and will issue an £65 fixed penalty notice to anyone witnessed littering.
+We have a zero tolerance approach to littering and will issue an £150 (reduced to £100 on early payment) fixed penalty notice to anyone witnessed littering.
 The fixed penalty is an alternative to being taken to court.
 Even if the person picks up the litter, they will still be issued with a fixed penalty notice if it is clear their intention was to leave it.

 If there is no bin available or littering signage nearby this is not an excuse to litter and the person will still receive a fixed penalty notice.